willholley/giv_tcp/README.md

 ## GivEnergy Electric Vehicle Charger

 From version 2.4 onwards GivTCP incorporates control and monitoring of the GE charger.
 Connecting via local modbus it can monitor real-time stats and provide simple control features.
+With the EVC cloud conrol does not use the modbus protocol, so there is minimal opportunity for changes to reflect in the official app/cloud portal.
+Particularly the Charging modes, which are merely mimiced in GivEVC

 ## Configuration

 All that is required for config are the IP address and the self run timer.
-Setting EVC_EABLE to True will turn on the function.
+Setting EVC_ENABLE to True will turn on the function.

 ## Control